-During this pilot phase (2022–2023), we have contracted a local BC Teacher to build and develop specific materials aimed for the classroom, in addition to guides for the teachers themselves.
-As additional material becomes available, we will include and post this.
+In 2023 we contracted a local BC teacher to build and develop SchoolShake specific lesson plans and teacher guides.
+As the project grows additional lesson plans and resources will be posted here.
 This material is freely downloadable below.
-We ask that should you use this material, please let us know so we can keep track of its usage.
-If you have feedback on the material, please reach out to us as we are keen to provide updates and continually improve the tools.
+Should you use this material, please let us know so we can keep track of its usage.
+If you have questions or feedback regarding the lessons, email info@schoolshake.ca.
+We are keen to continually improve the content and tools.

 Grade Eight